 - Munchery – delivery of complete meals

 - Blue Apron, Green Chef, Sun Basket, Plated, etc. – cut out the planning and shopping and just do the cooking.
-So far I’ve tried Blue Apron and Green Chef and each is great in their own way.
+So far I’ve tried Blue Apron, Green Chef, and Sun Basket, and each is great in their own way.
 Sun Basket is next for me.

 Same goes for cleaning.
 If you can swing it, get a cleaning person to do your house once a week or once a month, and put that time into your work.
 My sister does this once a month, and I’m totally jealous.
 If I can get my place presentable enough, I’m going to do the same!
 (I know, that’s silly – I just get them now…)